Do I need to be Covid vaccinated to attend the Festival?

-If you don’t get a chance to visit the Museum on the weekend, please hold on to your wristband to gain free entry unitl the end of the year (valid for one free entry per ticket holder unitl 31 December 2023).
+If you don’t get a chance to visit the Abbey Museum on the weekend, please present your Festival ticket to gain free entry unitl the end of the year (valid for one free entry per ticket holder unitl 31 December 2023).

 Are there any surcharges when purchasing tickets?

 Yes, our ticketing provider charges a ticketing fee.